 Hormones secreted by the hypothalamus include:

-The hypothalamus also plays the important role of signaling the pituitary gland to release hormones to the rest of the endocrine system.
-As it is difficult for doctors to diagnose which gland isn't working properly, these disorders are often called hypothalamus-pituitary disorders.
-In these cases, there are some hormone tests that doctors may prescribe to get to the root of the disorder.
+The hypothalamus also serves the vital purpose of signaling that the pituitary gland should release hormones to the rest of the endocrine system.
+As it is difficult for doctors to diagnose a specific, incorrectly functioning gland, these disorders are often called hypothalamic-pituitary disorders.

 Causes and risk factors

-Additional causes of hypothalamic disease may include:
+Additional causes of hypothalamic disease can include:

-- Eating disorders such as bulimia or anorexia
+- eating disorders, such as bulimia or anorexia

-- Genetic disorders that cause excess iron buildup in the body
+- genetic disorders that cause excess iron buildup in the body

-- Excessive bleeding
+- excessive bleeding

 Symptoms of hypothalamus disorders

-Symptoms of hypothalamus disorders vary depending on what hormones are missing from the body.
-Children may show signs of abnormal growth and abnormal puberty.
-Adults may show problems linked to the various hormones their bodies cannot produce.
+Children might show signs of abnormal growth and abnormal puberty.
+Adults might show symptoms linked to the various hormones their bodies cannot produce.